Joe Comfort (New Haven homeless man)

-Joe Comfort is a homeless man living in New Haven, Connecticut.
-He has been described as a "street legend".
+Joe Comfort (June 22, 1954 - September 14, 2024) was an American homeless man who lived in New Haven, Connecticut.
+He has been described as a New Haven "street legend".
 He was featured in the Local Characters Trading Cards for New Haven, exhibited in 2005.
-He earns money doing odd jobs including raking leaves, window washing, and repairs.
-He has also worked for Yale fraternities, cleaning up after parties.
+He earned money doing odd jobs including raking leaves, window washing, and repairs.
+He also worked for Yale fraternities, cleaning up after parties.

 Joe Comfort was at one point a carpenter for the Ringling Bros. and Barnum & Bailey Circus, and claimed to at one point be a licensed plumber.
 He attributes his lack of employment to potential employers' fear of having to pay workers compensation if his medical problems recur.
-He has epilepsy and Capgras delusion.

 Advocacy

-Joe Comfort has spoken out at public hearings against welfare cuts in the state of Connecticut.
-He has also spoken out against harassment of homeless people by the police.
+Joe Comfort spoke out at public hearings against welfare cuts in the state of Connecticut.
+He also spoke out against harassment of homeless people by the police.